Vernissage de l'exposition Kaye Donachie - Sous les nuages de ses paupières Le Plateau, Frac Ile-de-France, Paris © DR

 The Frac’s collection, comprising nearly 2,000 works and spanning all fields of artistic creation, is also a unique resource that enables it to exhibit works off-site, in locations not usually devoted to art, such as schools, cultural and social centres, and hospitals.
 It is particularly focussed on the emergence of new generations of artists, on the advancement of the practices of more established artists, on compiling a representative body of work by certain artists to go beyond a single vision of their work, and on developing a range of exhibition systems designed by artists.

-— Xavier Franceschi, Director of the Frac île-de-france
+— Céline Poulin, director of the Frac Île-de-France

 Comité technique d'achat